harsh-ps-2003/pikachu/README.md

 # Pikachu

-An asynchronous multi-dimensional non-persistent in-memory Byzantine Fault Tolerant Distributed Hash Table implementation.
+An asynchronous multi-dimensional in-memory non-persistent Distributed Hash Table implementation.

 ### Demo

 To start the bootstrap node, run `cargo run start-bootstrap -p <BOOTSTRAP_NODE_PORT>`.
 Check whether the bootstrap node is working properly or not by curling the gRPC server of the bootstrap node `lsof -i :<NODE_PORT>`.
 Then join this bootstrap node to make a chord network `cargo run join -b 8001 -p <NODE_PORT>`.
 The nodes will automatically detect each other, and start forming the chord network.
 Take a look at `<NODE_PORT>.log` files for the logs.

 To put the key-value pair in the DHT use `cargo run -p <NODE_PORT> -k <KEY> -v <VALUE>` and similarly to get it back from DHT use `cargo run get -p <NODE_PORT> -k <KEY>`.